Education

 Connecticut Notary Public

-Erin is admitted to practice before the U.S. Patent and Trademark Office, as well as the Massachusetts and Connecticut bars.
-She has published both scientific research and legal commentary and continues to engage with her community through pro bono work, local education initiatives, and nonprofit service.
+Her professional background includes private practice, in-house counsel roles, and academic research.
+She is admitted to practice before the U.S. Patent and Trademark Office and the bars of Connecticut and Massachusetts.
+Erin has published both scientific research and legal commentary and remains engaged in her community through pro bono work, nonprofit service, and local education initiatives.

-Outside of her legal practice, Erin enjoys reading, writing, and spending time with husband and their three children.
-She values building long-term relationships with her clients and is dedicated to delivering tailored, practical solutions that support their business goals.
+Outside her practice, Erin enjoys reading and writing and spending time with her husband and their three children.
+She values long-term client relationships and is committed to providing thoughtful, practical legal guidance tailored to the realities her clients face.

 Publications